-- Patient belief that going to the hospital is the most effective way to get treatment for conditions that could be addressed as an outpatient. - Patient and staff educational needs regarding: - o The benefits of patients remaining out of the hospital. - The importance of preventing, identifying and fully treating any signs, symptoms, or active diagnosis of possible sepsis. - o Comorbid condition follow-up. - Patients who use the ED for routine dialysis care and do not communicate with dialysis facility staff about care goals. - o Utilizing outpatient providers when available and appropriate. - Lack of patient communication with the facility about care sought outside of dialysis for both ESRD and comorbid health conditions so dialysis staff can assist the patient prior to escalation or repeated hospital use. - Patients who do not attend regular treatments who refuse to discuss their dialysis plan with facility staff. - Facility staff not fully engaging patients about hospital visits not directly related to dialysis, which creates potential for readmissions. - Difficulties in obtaining hospital records promptly so staff can review them and assist with follow-up.
+- Patients' belief that going to the hospital is the most effective way to get treatment for conditions that could be addressed as an outpatient. - Lack of patient and staff education regarding: - o The benefits of patients remaining out of the hospital. - o The importance of preventing, identifying, and fully treating any signs, symptoms, or active diagnosis of sepsis. - o Comorbid condition follow-up. - Patients who use the ED for routine dialysis care and do not communicate with dialysis facility staff about care goals. - o Using outpatient providers when available and appropriate. - Lack of patient communication with the facility about care sought outside of dialysis for both ESRD and comorbid health conditions so dialysis staff can assist the patient prior to escalation or repeated hospital use. - Patients who do not attend regular treatments who refuse to discuss their dialysis plan with facility staff. - Facility staff not fully engaging patients about hospital visits not directly related to dialysis, which creates potential for readmissions. - Difficulties in obtaining hospital records promptly so staff can review them and assist with follow-up.